tensorflow/tensorrt/tftrt/examples/cpp/image-classification/README.md

 In this case, we're using the default image of Admiral Grace Hopper, and you can see the network correctly spots she's wearing a military uniform, with a high score of 0.8.

+The program will also benchmark and output the throughput.
+Observe the improved throughput offered by moving from Python to C++ serving.

 Next, try it out on your own images by supplying the --image= argument, e.g.